zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

   "id" : "whatever", // Optional.
 Tab's unique identifier; if not specified, will be populated with a UUID.
   "title" : "Example Tab", // The tab's displayed title.
   "icon" : "blob.png", // The tab's icon; 16x16 or smaller.
+  "visible" : true, // Whether the tab widget itself is visible.
+Same rules as on widgets.
   "contents" : [ ], // The contents of the tab's connected page.
 ]
 "bottomBar" : [ ], // Contents of an optional bar below the contents.
 Mostly useful for vertical tab layout.